• Skip to Content

 *

-Students may complete 1-3 hours of research credit.
+Students may register for 1-2 hours of PHAR 749 research credit.
 Each credit hour equals 3 hours of laboratory or clinic based research per week.

 Additional Requirements